 What is the Billerica Catholic Religious Education (BCRE) philosophy?

-Finally, we pray unceasingly that Jesus will guide us to further His mission here on earth.
+– Finally, we pray unceasingly that Jesus will guide us to further His mission here on earth.

 Why this style of Youth Religious Education?

-2017-2018 BCRE Program Overview
+BCRE Program Guidelines

 Billerica Catholic Religious Education serves St. Andrew, St. Mary, and St. Theresa parishes – the Catholic Community of Billerica – with one program that is repeated at each parish.

 - We offer multiple class times on Sundays and weekdays to meet our families’ needs.

-- Our target class size for Grades 1-2 and 3-4-5 will be 16 students.
+- Elementary grades (Seekers & Explorers) use the style of interactive lessons augmented with crafts and activities.
+Our target class size for Elementary grades will be 16 students.
 Each child is provided materials to use in class and at home.

 - The entire 2-year High School curriculum focuses on Confirmation.